giftxtrade/api/README.md

 or

 ```
-$ go build src/main.go
+$ go build src/server.go
 ```

-Creates an executable binary file called `main`.
-To run this file call `./main`, like so:
+Creates an executable binary file called `server`.
+To run this file call `./server`, like so:

 ```
-$ ./main
+$ ./server
 ```

-This should start the server on port `3001`.
+This should start the server on port `8080`.

 ### Run without Binary